robynburger/LCuS_Naive/README.md

 For a string of characters, LCuS.py identifies the longest subsequence repeated three distinct times.
 It finds the optimal breakpoints to seperate the string into three consecutive substrings, each containing an interation of the subsequence.
-It then returns these indices and three matrices, F, D, and E.
+It then returns these indices and three matrices, F, D, and E. For given (valid) values of j, l, m, for all i in the range (1,...,j-1) and all k in the range (j,...,l-1):

-* Description of F
+* the F matrix holds values all f(i, k)
-* Description of D
+* the D matrix holds values all d(i, k)
-* Description of E
+* the E matrix holds values all e(i, k)

 For more information, see paper (* citation)